Cyberw1ng/StreakRise/README.md

 2. **Add a Routine**:
     - Click the "Add Routine" button.
-    - Enter the routine name and time (in HH:MM format).
+    - Enter the routine name and time (in HH: MM format).
     - Specify if the routine is temporary and, if so, provide the end date (in YYYY-MM-DD format).

 3. **Complete a Routine**: